Partial duality of hypermaps: Partial duality

-\begin{proof} The edges of $\Gamma_{\mathfrak{hm}}$ of color 1 (resp.
+\begin{proof} The edges of $\Gamma_{\mathfrak{hm}}$ of colour 1 (resp.
 2) correspond to 2-element orbits of $\tau_1$ (resp. $\tau_2$).
-According to Theorem \ref{thm:pd-t} the partial dual hypermap is obtained by swapping the corresponding transpositions of $\tau_1$ and $\tau_2$.
-This corresponds to swapping the colors 1 and 2 in the bubbles of $S$. \end{proof}
+According to \cref{thm:pd-t} the partial dual hypermap is obtained by swapping the corresponding transpositions of $\tau_1$ and $\tau_2$.
+This corresponds to swapping the colours 1 and 2 in the bubbles of $S$. \end{proof}